-Norway compensation laws do not dictate a minimum wage.
-However, it’s crucial to check if your industry or employees are covered by a collective bargaining agreement (CBA), as this agreement may stipulate a minimum wage.
+Norway compensation laws do not dictate a general minimum wage, however, minimum rates have been introduced for a number of sectors via collective agreements.
+It’s crucial to check if your industry or employees are covered by a collective bargaining agreement (CBA), as this agreement may stipulate a minimum wage.
 The country does have a standard overtime pay, which is at least 40% more than the employee’s typical rate.
 You can also give time off instead of payment.

 The Norwegian Holidays Act mandates employers to give a four week and one-day annual holiday entitlement, but most offer five weeks of vacation depending on the CBA or employment contract.
 Employees must also receive a minimum holiday pay of 10.2% of the annual remuneration.
 Holiday pay is 12% if the employee is entitled to five weeks and 12.5% for employees more than 60 years old.

 Norway benefit management includes offering certain guaranteed benefits to your employees.
 For example, the country celebrates 10 public holidays during which employees receive the day off.
 You’ll also need to provide 16 calendar days of sick leave, with the Norwegian Labor and Welfare Service (NAV) paying for the 17th day forward.
 However, these requirements can change based on your employment contract or CBA.